Views: 0 Author: Site Editor Publish Time: 2026-01-21 Origin: Site

 The use of a 24V DC power supply significantly reduces the risk of sparks or overheating.
 The integrated water-cooled air conditioner eliminates the need for fluorinated refrigerants, which could be dangerous in high-oxygen conditions.

 A hard shell chamber represents the highest standard in professional hyperbaric oxygen therapy.
 Its rigid structure, stable pressure capability, certified safety systems, and advanced oxygen delivery technology make it the preferred solution for clinics and rehabilitation centers worldwide.
-At GIHOMO, we design and manufacture hard shell chambers such as the Y1800 1.5ATA with a clear mission: to deliver safe, effective, and reliable oxygen therapy equipment to medical institutions across Europe, North America, the Middle East, and beyond.
+At GIHOMO, we design and manufacture hard shell chambers such as the Y1800 1.5ATA with a clear mission: to deliver safe, effective, and reliable oxygen therapy equipment to rehabilitation centers across Europe, North America, the Middle East, and beyond.

 If you are looking for a high-quality Hyperbaric Oxygen Chamber designed by an experienced manufacturer, we invite you to learn more about our products or contact us directly for technical consultation and customized solutions.
 Contact us today to discuss your professional oxygen therapy needs.

-Q3: Why is a water-cooled air conditioner important in a hard shell chamber?
+Q1: Why is a water-cooled air conditioner important in a hard shell chamber?

 It ensures safe temperature control in a high-oxygen environment and avoids the risks associated with traditional refrigerants.

-Q4: Can hard shell chambers be used for long-term rehabilitation programs?
+Q2: Can hard shell chambers be used for long-term rehabilitation programs?

 Yes, they are widely used in long-term rehabilitation and recovery programs under professional supervision.